 N-3.
 R-3.
 Well struck with reflective greenish-brown surfaces and fabulous eye appeal.
 Ex.
 Naftzger.

-A well detailed and attractive example of this very scarce cent.
+A nice problem-free example of this scarce date.